camunda/camunda-docs-static/enterprise/content/announcement.md

 * Support for WildFly Application Server 41
   * Replaces WildFly Application Server 39 in the upfront configured distribution and the Docker image.
 * Support for Quarkus 3.3X LTS
+* End of Support Spring 6
+* End of Support Spring Boot 3.5

 ### Environment Update Release – April 2026